KKOA/princedale_partners/readme.md

 npm install
 ```

-Next copy the .env.example as .env.
+Next, copy the '.env.example' as '.env'.

-Change the following line to match your database configuration in .env
+Change the following lines in .env to match your database configuration
 ```
 DB_DATABASE=homestead
 DB_USERNAME=homestead
 DB_PASSWORD=secret
 ```

-Open a mysql connection and create a database with the same name as the value of DB_DATABASE in your .env file.
+Open a MySQL connection and create a database with the same name as the value of DB_DATABASE in your .env file.

-In the terminal enter following
+In the terminal, enter the following:
 ```
 php artisan migrate
 ```
-This will setup the migrations and database.
+This will setup the migrations and the database.

 ## Run Application
 ```